-Where a tooth has been so badly damaged by decay or so heavily restored by fillings.
-When a tooth has been treated endodontically (root canal treatment).
-These teeth are almost always restored with a cast restoration because they have lost a great deal of tooth structure from fracture, decay, or the drilling process.
-Crowns & Bridges is the answer.
+You need a crown where a tooth has been badly damaged by decay, heavily restored by fillings, or when a tooth has been treated endodontically (root canal treatment).
+These teeth are almost always restored with an indirect restoration like a crown because they have lost a great deal of tooth structure from fracture, decay, or the drilling process.

 Fixed bridges are one of the possibilities that exist for the replacement of one or more missing teeth.
 Other alternatives are dental implants, Maryland (bonded) bridges, partial coverage bridges, and removable partial prosthodontics.